Mirror Your Ideas and Thoughts: How to Write a Reflection Paper

 These papers are typically written by professionals who have been working in their field for some time and are sharing their thoughts about how they learned certain skills or techniques while doing their job.

-How to Write a Reflection Paper: Outlining Time!
+How to Write a Reflection Paper with Proper Outline?

-When it comes to reflective writing, most teachers tend to give “total freedom” to their students.
+When it comes to writing the semester reflection essay, most teachers tend to give “total freedom” to their students.
 But this sudden abundance of freedom can lead to massive confusion and late submissions.

 Most of the time, teachers leave it entirely to the students to write their reflective papers.
 But this abrupt abundance of freedom often confuses them.
 And instead of easing their way into writing, they are left wondering where to start and how to write a reflection paper.